-Examples of Emotional Affairs
+Examples of an Emotional Affair

 Consider for a moment a wife who loves listening to live music, and a husband who doesn’t.
 He doesn’t engage with her and she feels lonely.
 She finds a friend who also loves live music and they begin going out on weekends.
 In the absence of her husband’s attention, she becomes attached to this friend, begins preferring her over her husband and choosing her needs over his.

-Or a husband who works on a Bible Study with a single theology student who goes to his church.
+Or consider a husband who works on a Bible Study with a single theology student who goes to his church.
 She is lively and interested and genuinely appreciates his mind.
 Things are okay at home, but this woman makes him feel alive in ways he hasn’t felt in years, or maybe ever.
 He begins to find reasons to text her and meet with her, and his interest in spending time with his wife begins to wane.

 How to Identify an Emotional Affair